fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

         - create a new north instance 2nd using the same AF hierarchy (North option 'Asset Framework hierarchies tree)

     note:
-        - all the types will be recreated on the PI-Server.
+        - all the types will be recreated on the PI Server.
 If the structure of each asset, number and types of the properties, does not change the data will be accepted and laced into the PI Server without any error.
 PI Web API 2019 SP1 1.13.0.6518 will accept the data.
-        - Using PI Web API 2019 SP1 1.13.0.6518 the PI-Server creates objects with the compression feature disabled.
+        - Using PI Web API 2019 SP1 1.13.0.6518 the PI Server creates objects with the compression feature disabled.
 This will cause any data that was previously loaded and is still present in the Data Archive, to be duplicated.

-**Recreate all the PI-Server objects and resend all the data to the PI Server on the same Asset Framework hierarchy level of the 1st North instance WITHOUT data duplication**
+**Recreate all the PI Server objects and resend all the data to the PI Server on the same Asset Framework hierarchy level of the 1st North instance WITHOUT data duplication**
     procedure:
         - disable the 1st north instance
         - delete all the objects on the PI Server side, both in the AF and in the Data Archive, sent by the 1st north instance